pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_presence.md

 ## User state

-Set/get dynamic custom state for users on channels or channel groups.
-State is not persisted.
+Set and get dynamic custom state for a UUID on channels or channel groups.
+State exists while subscribed and is not persisted.

 ### Method(s)